kegri/MinecraftPterodactylMaster/README.md

-# nullmcbot

-Discord bot to control Minecraft Pterodactyl servers
+This Discord bot is for SurvivalHouse Minecraft server.
+Cogs from nullmcbot.